About 5% to 10% of breast cancers are thought to be hereditary, caused by abnormal genes passed from parent to child.

 These are just a few steps you can take.
 Review the links on the left side of this page for more options.

-Along with these lifestyle choices, there other risk-reduction options for women at high risk because of abnormal genetics.
+Along with these lifestyle choices, there are other risk-reduction options for women at high risk because of abnormal genetics.

 Hormonal therapy medicines: Two SERMs (selective estrogen receptor modulators) and two aromatase inhibitors have been shown to reduce the risk of developing hormone-receptor-positive breast cancer in women at high risk.

 - Tamoxifen has been shown to reduce the risk of first-time hormone-receptor-positive breast cancer in both postmenopausal and premenopausal women at high risk.
 Certain medicines may interfere with tamoxifen's protective effects.
 Visit the Tamoxifen page to learn more.

 - Evista (chemical name: raloxifene) has been shown to reduce the risk of first-time hormone-receptor-positive breast cancer in postmenopausal women.
 Visit the Evista page to learn more.

 Hormonal therapy medicines do not reduce the risk of hormone-receptor-negative breast cancer.